MattisLind/DP2200/dp2200sim/README.md

 PLEASE NOTE!
 STILL WORK IN PROGRESS.<BR>

 It can run and stepp through programs.
 Breakpoint can be used.
 Work ongoing to support tape cassette IO.
+At this point it is able to load the first program into memory and it starts executing it and halts because keyboard / crt IO is not implemented.
+I consider this as major leap forward!

 ![Screen shot](https://raw.githubusercontent.com/MattisLind/DP2200/main/dp2200sim/dp2200sim.png)